GauravDhuri/missingskill-learning/javascript/arraysObject&Function.md

 ## <span class="header2">Object</span>

-In JS, almost everything is an object.
+<span class="highlight">In JS, almost everything is an object</span> .
 Objects are non-primitive data type that can be used to store data in key-value pair.

 Objects can be created in JS using three ways :-
 ```js